 I have to say, I agree with Mark and think that the prejudice working dads have potentially faced in recent years is similar to the barriers working mums in recruitment also felt a decade ago.
-Working parents should support one another regardless of gender: we all experience similar challenges whether that’s the chicken pox with an enforced quarantine for a fortnight, a bumped head at school meaning an early dash home or the barrage of sports days/nativity plays etc to attend.
+Working parents should support one another regardless of gender: we all experience similar challenges whether that’s chickenpox with an enforced quarantine for a fortnight, a bumped head at school meaning an early dash home, or the barrage of sports days/nativity plays, etc to attend.

 How can recruitment companies ensure they are attracting working dads to their companies?

 By offering a trusting and empowered culture that allows each employee to almost set their own hours around their needs but with the same accountability: this can work very effectively when employing experienced hires and required a transparent and respected culture to make it work.